LuigiPioFaletra/Machine-Learning-Project/README.md

 ### Introduction

-The template covers a simple use-case of [MNIST](http://yann.lecun.com/exdb/mnist/) dataset classification using a simple Feedforward Neural Network.

-Students are asked to implement the assignment following the structure provided in this template.
-The results **must be** reproducible using **only** the code provided in the template.
-The code must be well-documented and easy to read.
+The project focuses on classifying musical genres using the smallest [FMA](https://github.com/mdeff/fma) dataset, known as `fma_small`.
+It employs various machine learning models, including a Support Vector Machine (SVM), based on a Feedforward Neural Network (FFNN), and a Convolutional Neural Network (CNN).

 The project is divided into two main scripts:
 - `train.py` for training the model.
 - `test.py` for testing the model.

-The dataset is managed by the `mnist_dataset.py` class, while the model is defined in the `ff_model.py` class.
+The dataset is managed by the `fma_dataset.py` class, while the models are defined in the `cnn_model.py`, `ff_model.py` and `svm_model.py` classes.

-> [!IMPORTANT]
-> The code provided in this template is a simple **minimal** example.
-Students are encouraged to follow the structure provided in this template and expand it with models and considerations for the personal assignment.

 The main idea is that, the project can be reproduced by running the following commands: